Author: Dr. Jean-Paul Rodrigue

 - P, d and k refer to the variables previously discussed.

-- λ (lambda) : Potential to generate movements (emissivity).
+- λ (lambda): Potential to generate movements (emissivity).
 For movements of people, lambda is often related to an overall level of welfare.
-For instance, it is logical to infer that for retailing flows, a location having higher income levels will generate more movements (customers).
+For instance, it is logical to infer that a location with higher income levels will generate more movements (customers) for retailing flows.

-- α (alpha) : Potential to attract movements (attractiveness).
+- α (alpha): Potential to attract movements (attractiveness).
 Related to the nature of economic activities at the destination.
-For instance, a center having important commercial activities will attract more movements.
+For instance, a center having important commercial activities will attract more flows.

 A significant challenge related to the usage of spatial interaction models, notably the gravity model, is related to their calibration.
-Calibration consists of finding the value of each parameter of the model (constants and exponents) to ensure that the estimated results are similar to the observed flows, that those results can be replicated and that changing the parameters would generate valid results.
+Calibration consists of finding the value of each model parameter (constants and exponents) to ensure that the estimated results are similar to the observed flows, that those results can be replicated, and that changing the parameters would generate valid results.
 If it is not the case, the model is of limited use as it predicts or explains little.
-It is impossible to know if the process of calibration is accurate without comparing estimated results with empirical evidence.
-Consistent calibration enables the model to be more rigorous and adaptable to other contexts.
+It is impossible to know if the calibration process is accurate without comparing estimated results with empirical evidence.
+Consistent calibration makes the model more rigorous and adaptable to other contexts.

-Calibration can also be considered for different O/D matrices according to age, income, gender, type of merchandise and modal choice.
+Calibration can also be considered for different O/D matrices according to age, income, gender, type of merchandise, and modal choice.
 A part of the scientific research in transport and regional planning aims at finding accurate parameters for spatial interaction models.
-This is generally a costly and time-consuming process, but a very useful one.
-Once a spatial interaction model has been validated for a city or a region, it can then be used for simulation and prediction purposes, such as how many additional flows would be generated if the population increased or if better transport infrastructures (lower friction of distance) were provided.
+This is generally a costly and time-consuming but very useful process.
+Once a spatial interaction model has been validated for a city or a region, it can be used for simulation and prediction purposes, such as how many additional flows would be generated if the population increased or if better transport infrastructures (lower friction of distance) were provided.

 - The Notion of Accessibility

 - Urban Land Use and Transportation